- The Marketplace & You

 When you leave a job, you may be able to keep your job-based health coverage for a period, usually up to 18 months.
 This is called COBRA continuation coverage.

-With COBRA coverage, you usually have to pay the entire premium yourself, plus a small administrative fee.
+With COBRA coverage, you usually have to pay the entire monthly premium yourself, plus a small administrative fee.
 Your former employer no longer pays any of your insurance costs.

-Dropping COBRA to get Marketplace coverage
+Replacing COBRA with Marketplace coverage